Skip to main content

 Authenticating a User

-To enable betting and fantasy API calls, the SDK requires authentication information in the form of swid and jwt tokens.
-These values must be set using the m.lib.authenticateUser object after loading the SDK.
+To enable betting and fantasy API calls, the SDK requires authentication information in the form of swid and authToken tokens.
+These values must be set using the m.lib.config object after loading the SDK.

 Once these values are initialized, the SDK will automatically include them in all relevant API calls related to betting and fantasy features.
 Ensure you set them only after the SDK has been successfully loaded.